jacobmenick/sineSeq/README.md

 # sinseq

-A simple step sequencer built for a monome with the chucK lanaguage.
+A simple step sequencer built for a monome 128 with the chucK lanaguage.

+Sequence the seven steps from a major scale (all simple sine wave beeps).